varigence/docs/bimlflex/trial-process/accelerating-the-raw-data-vault-layer.md

 Once the metadata has been refreshed in BimlStudio and in the Excel based metadata management solution it can be built and implemented or further refined.

 ## Detailed Steps

-The following detailed steps walks through the acceleration of the Raw Data Vault Layer
+The following detailed steps walks through the acceleration of the Raw Data Vault Layer:

 ### Configuring the Accelerator